The Shipping Law Review: Chile

 Commercial overview of the shipping industry

-The top five shipping companies in terms of tonnage are Naviera Ultranav Ltda, Compañía Marítima Chilena SA, Naviera Los Inmigrantes SA, CSAV Austral SA and Empresa Marítima SA (Empremar).
+The top five shipping companies in terms of tonnage are Naviera Ultranav Ltda, Compañía Marítima Chilena SA, CSAV Austral SA, Empresa Marítima SA (Empremar) and Transportes Marítimos Kochifas SA.
 To register a ship in Chile, the legal requirements are very demanding.
 Merchant vessels may be registered by Chilean nationals or citizens.
 If the owner is a corporation, it must meet the following requirements to be deemed Chilean:

 - have its registered offices and true and effective headquarters in Chile;

 - the president, manager and majority of directors or administrators, as the case may be, must be Chilean; and

 - the majority of the equity capital must be owned by Chilean individuals or bodies corporate.